Services for mental disorders: Medical services

 There are several types of medical service settings that can serve to deliver mental health care or services.
 These include, but are not limited to family practice, psychiatric hospitals or clinics, general hospitals, and community mental or behavioral health centers.
+One medical service that is not used as much is the self-help plan.
+The self-help plan is where a person with mental illness addresses their condition then find strategies to get better.
+This may include addressing any triggers, recovery options or warning signs.
 Different services endorse different payment models.
 Some may be more government-based or patient-based, while others may endorse mixed-models payment systems.
 Not all service types or institutions are accessible by all patients.
 A considerable barrier surrounds the difficulty in finding in-network mental health care providers, given the backdrop of our current and critical nationwide shortage of mental health professionals.

 Family practice or general practice centers in communities are often the first line for assessment of mental health conditions.
 The basic services provided may include prescribing psychiatric drugs and sometimes providing basic counseling or therapy for "common mental disorders."
 Secondary medical services may include psychiatric hospitals, or clinics.
 However, given the trend towards the deinstitutionalization of mental health hospitals - the movement of mental health patients out of the "asylum-based" mental health care system towards community-oriented care - psychiatric hospitals have been going out of favor, with services being directed to wards within general hospitals as well as more locally based community mental health services.

 Mental health services may be provided either on an inpatient or, more commonly, an outpatient basis.
 A wide range of treatments may be provided to patients, with a mainstay of treatment being centered on psychiatric drugs.
+However, medication does not cure any mental illness but it does help manage symptoms.
 Various mental health professionals may be involved including psychiatrists, psychiatric and mental health nurses and, less commonly, non-medical professionals such as clinical psychologists, social workers, and various kinds of therapists or counselors.
-Usually headed by psychiatrists and therefore based on a medical model, multidisciplinary teams may be involved in assertive community treatment and early intervention, and may be coordinated via a case management system (sometimes referred to as "service coordination").
+Usually headed by psychiatrists and therefore based on a medical model, multidisciplinary teams may be involved in assertive community treatment and early intervention and may be coordinated via a case management system (sometimes referred to as "service coordination").